Categories

 Are you having phenomenal sales?
 OK… Is your company valuable?
 Did you know you could have profitable sales and little or no business value?
 There are other critical factors besides sales volume during a valuation of a business.
 What are they?

-Mr. Whipple was a little surprised but more because he knew this underlying factor was overlooked in most business transactions or in an internal growth initiative.
+Mr. Whipple was a little surprised but more because he knew this underlying factor was overlooked in most business transactions or in growth initiatives.
 And this particular manufacturing company only had 2 customers.
-What a mistake in a valuation this could be he thought.
-There were several other areas the Manager went into, but, specifically pointed to how the sales, product (s), customer base and value were all tied together.
-David realized this advice was not written down anywhere so he started taking notes and eventually had enough for a book(20yrs later).
+What a mistake in a valuation, this could be, he thought.
+There were several other areas his Manager went into, but, specifically pointed to how the sales, product (s), customer base and value were all tied together.
+David realized this advice was not written down anywhere or taught at an University so he started taking notes and eventually had enough true concepts for a book(20yrs later).
 He then substantially lowered the value of the manufacturing company for the listing.
 Read how this might this be applied with businesses in other situations?

-There is more to the story, but, how do you find what factors influence business value with your business.
-Get more information at this link.
+There is more to the story, but, how do you find the factors that influence business value with your business/ Get more information at this link.